Di Fara Pizza: Pizza

-Each pizza pie is handmade by DeMarco, so the pizzeria is closed when he is not available.
-Three of his seven children work in the back area of the restaurant.
+Prior to DeMarco's death, each pizza pie was handmade by him, and the pizzeria was closed whenever he was unavailable.
+Three of his seven children worked in the back area of the restaurant.

-He makes 100 to 150 pies a day.
-DeMarco uses imported ingredients – flour, extra-virgin olive oil, San Marzano tomatoes, buffalo mozzarella cheese from Casapulla, freshly grated grana padano (a slightly salty hard cow's milk cheese), three types of mozzarella cheese, and hand-grated Parmigiano Reggiano cheese are all from Italy, and the basil and oregano are from Israel.
-In a windowsill flower box, he grows thyme, oregano, basil, rosemary, and hot peppers.
-He cuts fresh basil over each pie with a pair of kitchen scissors.
-The pizzas bake for a few minutes at about 800 F. In July 2009, Di Fara raised its price for a plain slice of pizza from $4 to $5, becoming the first $5-a-slice pizza place in New York City.
+He made 100 to 150 pies a day.
+DeMarco used imported ingredients – flour, extra-virgin olive oil, San Marzano tomatoes, buffalo mozzarella cheese from Casapulla, freshly grated grana padano (a slightly salty hard cow's milk cheese), three types of mozzarella cheese, and hand-grated Parmigiano Reggiano cheese, all from Italy, and basil and oregano from Israel.
+In a windowsill flower box, he grew thyme, oregano, basil, rosemary, and hot peppers.
+He cut fresh basil over each pie with a pair of kitchen scissors.
+The pizzas baked for a few minutes at about 800 F. In July 2009, Di Fara raised its price for a plain slice of pizza from $4 to $5, becoming the first $5-a-slice pizza place in New York City.